-The first results on this subject can be found in [86].
-Concerning differences from our previous journal papers about dtsiPBC [87, 88, 89], the present text is much more detailed and many new results have been added.
+The first results on this subject can be found in [92].
+Concerning differences from our previous journal papers about dtsiPBC [93, 94, 95], the present text is much more detailed and many new results have been added.
 In particular, all the used notions (such as numbering, functions collecting executable activities, probability functions) are formally defined and completely explained with examples; the operational and denotational semantics are given in full detail (the inaction, action rules, LDTSPNs and dtsi-boxes are extensively described and discussed); compact illustrative examples (of standard and alternative solution methods) are presented; keeping properties of original Markov chains (irreducibility, positive recurrence and aperiodicity) in their embedded and state-aggregated versions is studied.
-The main new contribution of the paper, step stochastic bisimulation equivalence of the process expressions, is introduced and checked for stationary behaviour preservation in the equivalence classes; quotienting the transition systems, SMCs and DTMCs by it, as well as the resulting simplification of performance evaluation, are considered.
+The main new contribution of the paper, step stochastic bisimulation equivalence of the process expressions, is introduced and checked for stationary behaviour preservation in the equivalence classes; quotienting the transition systems, SMCs and DTMCs by the equivalence, as well as the resulting simplification of performance evaluation, are considered.
 As an application example, the standard and generalized variants of the shared memory system, quotients of their behaviour (represented by the transition systems, SMCs and DTMCs) by the equivalence and reductions of the quotients by removing vanishing states are constructed; the generalized probabilities of the reduced quotient DTMC are treated as parameters to be adjusted for performance optimization.
-In the enhanced related work overview, strong points of dtsiPBC with respect to other SPAs are detected; in the discussion, analytical solution, application area, concurrency interpretation and general advantages of dtsiPBC are explained.
+In the enhanced related work overview, strong points of dtsiPBC with respect to other SPAs are detected; in the discussion, analytical solution, concurrency interpretation, application area and general advantages of dtsiPBC are explained.

 If we compare dtsiPBC with the classical SPAs MTIPP, PEPA and EMPA, the first main difference between them comes from PBC, since dtsiPBC is based on this calculus: all algebraic operations and a notion of multiaction are inherited from PBC.
 The second main difference is discrete probabilities of activities induced by the discrete time approach, whereas action rates are used in the standard SPAs with continuous time.
 As a consequence, dtsiPBC has a non-interleaving step operational semantics.
 This is in contrast to the classical SPAs, where concurrency is modeled by interleaving because of the continuous probability distributions of action delays and the race condition applied when several actions can be executed in a state.
 The third main difference is immediate multiactions.
-There are no instantaneous activities in MTIPP and PEPA while the immediate actions in EMPA can have different priority levels, unlike the immediate multiactions in dtsiPBC.
+There are no instantaneous activities in MTIPP and PEPA while the immediate actions in EMPA can have different priority levels.
+All immediate multiactions in dtsiPBC have the same priority level, with the intention to simplify the specification and analysis, since weights (assigned also to immediate actions in EMPA) are enough to denote preferences among immediate multiactions and to produce the conformable probabilistic behaviours.
 The salient point of dtsiPBC is a combination of immediate multiactions, discrete stochastic time and step semantics in an SPA.

 Thus, the main contributions of the paper are the following.